Juventus wins MLS All-Star Game on penalties after 1-1 draw

 In the end, the celebration belonged to Juventus.

-The Italian powerhouse prevailed on penalty kicks in the MLS All-Star game after the match ended in a 1-1 draw Wednesday night, a bit of a letdown for a crowd of 72,317.
+The Italian powerhouse prevailed on penalty kicks in the MLS All-Star Game after the match ended in a 1-1 draw Wednesday night, a bit of a letdown for the massive crowd of 72,317.

 At least the A-T-L got to see its hometown favorite do what he does best.